renovatebot/renovate/docs/usage/configuration-options.md

 ```

 The field supports multiple URLs but it is datasource-dependent on whether only the first is used or multiple.

-## constraintsFiltering

-This option allows you to select the type of release filtering you want.
-Currently we have these two options:
-`none`: No release filtering
-`strict`: If any of the release's constraints match, then it's included

-We are working on adding more advanced filtering options.

-Note: There must be a `constraints` object present in your renovate config for this to work.

 ## replacement